Internships & Community Engagement

 Whether through paid work, internships, or community engagement, experience matters.
 Gaining hands-on experience is the best way to gain real-world skills, build a network of professional contacts, and test out careers that best suit you.
 Employers seek job candidates with experience.
 Internships and community engagement will help you build your resume and increase your chances of getting the career you want.

-Use the Psychology Internship & Volunteer Sites to browse local organizations and find an engagement experience related to your interests and goals.
+Use the Psychology list of volunteer and internship sites to browse local organizations and find an engagement experience related to your interests and goals.
 Read the Psych Scoop newsletter to stay up-to-date on current position openings, and meet with psychology advising for additional assistance.

 The Psychology Engagement Award awards up to $500 each semester for students participating in an unpaid, hands-on engagement experience related to psychology.